 Vaccines covered under the Program include those that protect against diphtheria, tetanus, pertussis (whooping cough), measles, mumps, rubella (German measles), polio, hepatitis A, hepatitis B, varicella (chickenpox), Hemophilus influenzae type b, rotavirus, pneumococcal conjugate, trivalent influenza (seasonal flu), meningococcal conjugate and human papillomavirus.

-A significant, positive result of the Program is that costly litigation against drug manufacturers and health care professionals who administer vaccines has virtually ceased.
-Although an individual who is dissatisfied with the Court’s final judgment has the option to file a lawsuit in State or Federal court, very few lawsuits have been filed since the Program began.
+A significant, positive result of the Program is that costly litigation against drug manufacturers and health care professionals who administer vaccines has substantially decreased.
+Although an individual who is dissatisfied with the Court’s final judgment has the option to file a lawsuit in State or Federal court, few lawsuits have been filed since the Program began.
 The supply of vaccines in the U.S. has stabilized, and the development of new vaccines has markedly increased.

 For more information about the Vaccine Injury Compensation Program, please visit the HHS Health Services Administration's VICP website.